 Bright colours brightly-lit religious place and illuminated houses, sweets and traditional dresses and dances and unwavering enthusiasm are the characteristics of all the festivals in India.
 People gather together to sing and dance to celebrate these formal festivals.
 An exchange of gifts marks most occasions.
 People dress in festive best to prepare the best of the season.
 Houses are painted; women buy new ornaments and children play together.

 Every state in India has numerous fairs and festivals.
 The celebration of these festivals is particular to that region.
 The tradition of collective celebration continues with every occasion, be it a wedding, birth, harvesting or even the flowering of plants and is marked by community celebration with dancing and singing of folk songs.

-.
+Pop, Beat and Jazz Music Festival (May) is festival of Goa.
 Local bands play at the Kala Academy in Panjim for this festival.
 Three days of feni-induced mayhem, centring on Panjim, to mark the run-up to Lend is the Goa Carnival.
-There is Samrat Club`s annual Sangeet Sammelan in memory of Master Dinanath Mangeshkar at Shri Shantadurga Devasthan, Kavlem takes place in December.
+There is Samrat Club's annual Sangeet Sammelan in memory of Master Dinanath Mangeshkar at Shri Shantadurga Devasthan, Kavlem takes place in December.

 Tourist Fair is an exhibition that presents a panorama of Tamil Nadu - places of tourist interest, cultural wealth and economic progress.
 Dance Festival is held every year in January.
 The summer festival might find you in the 'Queen of Hill Stations', evergreen Ooty; exquisite Kodaikkanal or enjoying the salubrious climbs of Yercaud - where boat races, flower and fruit shows are specially organized.